rm-dr/copper/README.md

 - [ ] unique
 - [ ] multi-unique
 - [ ] Make sure all these hold on CRUD

-## Tooltips and docs in ui
-- UI should be usable without a manual

 ## Pipes as transactions
 - If a pipe fails, a dataset should not have partial state